 SMEs in particular are having to do more with less which increases pressure on those left and it has been tough on owner/operators keeping their businesses afloat.
-Earlier in 2020 there was some negativity from guests towards staff from early affected countries e.g. China, which was distressing for the staff affected.
+Earlier in 2020 there was some negativity from guests towards staff from early affected countries e.g. China.

 Support has been provided to international staff who have immigration/visa uncertainty and are away from family.
 It is good to support these people who have stayed and supported NZ during COVID-19.
-A number of employees have been forced to leave roles as there was no clear pathway for them or the ability to continue supporting their family visas despite having a valid visa.
-It was particularly distressing for those families of migrant workers sent emails that mistakenly informed them their visas had been extended.